Information for incoming and outgoing students

 - Solidarity in European Welfare States: Trends and Challenges (5 ECTS)

-During the 2nd semester (February 1st until June 30th) an incoming student can choose from the following English taught courses:
+During the 2nd semester (February 1st until June 30th) incoming students can choose from the following English taught courses:

 - Comparative Public Policy in Europe (4 ECTS)